kwrooijen/cargo.el/README.md

 ## Usage

-First make sure to require cargo.el

-    (require 'cargo)

-Then add it to your rust-mode-hook
+Add cargo-minor-mode to your rust-mode-hook

     (add-hook 'rust-mode-hook 'cargo-minor-mode)